-Purpose: Engage in an evidence-informed appraisal of the extent to which your program is meeting its intentions for student learning and student success outlined in sections V and VI, as well as ambitions for national and/or international distinction within the discipline.
+Purpose: Engage in an evidence-informed appraisal of the extent to which your program is meeting its intentions for student learning and student success outlined in sections V and VI.
 Identify strengths and areas to strengthen.

-Required Content: Drawing on the results of annual assessments and student success data for your program, comment on the success of your program in realizing your program's aspirations for student learning achievement (demonstrated skills, knowledge, dispositions, etc.), preparation for post-graduate success (both in academia and otherwise), diversity (in all its dimensions), number, time-to-degree, and program size.
-As relevant, relate this success to the program's ambitions for national and/or international distinction.
+Content: Drawing on the results of annual assessments and student success data for your program, comment on the success of your program in realizing your program's aspirations for student learning achievement (demonstrated skills, knowledge, dispositions, etc.), preparation for post-graduate success (career and/or further education), diversity (in all its dimensions), number, time-to-degree, and program size.